zhang3r/instagramCollector/README.md

 Therefore the program guestimates start and end tag ids based on start and end dates.
 Since this is guess work the posts are not 100% guarenteed to be between the dates.

+This is done due to the limits raised by instagram noted [here: limits](https://instagram.com/developer/limits/)

+at 5000 requests/hour at 20 items per request, at max instagram allows you to query 100,000 posts.
+Therefore in an attempt to increase result range, an hueristic is applied to decrease the requests need to find tag ids to start gather posts.
+However this comes at a cost of accuracy and completeness.

 ### output

 example output: